chrisvanmeer/ubuntu-deploy/README.md

 ## :coffee: Coffee break

-Running this setup usually takes a maximum of 10 minutes.
+Running this setup usually takes about 20-30 minutes.
 Perfect time for a coffee break.